Skip to main

 Passive investing

-Modern Portfolio Theory takes a passive approach to investing.
-Passive investing encourages a buy-and-hold strategy, meaning that investors hang on to their investments over the long haul, regardless of market conditions.
-Index funds, for example, seek to follow their benchmark index regardless of the state of the markets.
-Even in given periods of market volatility, the general trend is that the longer you hold investments in the stock market, the more potential for them to grow.
+Modern Portfolio Theory takes a passive approach to investing, and it encourages a buy-and-hold strategy, meaning that investors hang on to their investments over the long haul, regardless of market conditions.
+Even in periods of market volatility, the general trend is that the longer you hold investments in the stock market, the more potential for them to grow.

 What is “acceptable risk”?